bahmutov/cypress-workshop-basics/slides/00-start/PITCHME.md

 1.22.10
 ```

-If you need to install Node, see [Basics Requirements](https://github.com/bahmutov/cypress-workshop-basics#requirements).
+If you need to install Node, see [Basics Requirements](https://github.com/bahmutov/cypress-workshop-basics#requirements) and 📹 [Install Node and Cypress](https://www.youtube.com/watch?v=09KbTRLrgWA)

 ---